P-p-H-d/mlib/README.md

 Due to the unfortunate [weak](https://en.wikipedia.org/wiki/Strong_and_weak_typing#Pointers) nature of the C language for pointers, you should turn incompatible pointer type warning into an error in your compiler.
-For GCC / CLANG, uses `-Werror=incompatible-pointer-types`
+For GCC / CLANG, uses `-Werror=incompatible-pointer-types` or compile in C23 mode.

 For MS Visual C++ compiler , you need the following options: